Make sure you’re building the right user interface before you build it. The old adage, "Measure twice, cut once" applies to digital projects, as well.

 In this post, I'll explain the value of having a user experience designer from the perspective of our own process at Bitovi.

-Consider this: your app will be designed one way or another, perhaps intentionally by a skilled designer or less-purposefully by a developer making their best guess.
-But a skilled designer creates more than just pretty pictures; they have expertise in usability, access to research methods, and understand the best practices that go into making an app simple and easy to use.
+Consider this: your app will be designed one way or another, perhaps intentionally by a skilled designer or less purposefully by a developer making their best guess.
+Skilled designers create more than just pretty pictures; they have expertise in usability, access to research methods, and understand the best practices that go into making an app simple and easy to use.

 Imagine building a house with all carpenters and no architect.
 Even if they draw their own blueprints, it will get costly as they realize their mistakes.
 "We originally thought the bathroom should go here, but now we realize why that doesn't work and we have to re-plumb the entire house."
 Our UX team can help you avoid mistakes like this.

 The cost of hiring a designer is often less than the cost of hiring a developer.
 Since your application will be "designed" whether you have a dedicated UX designer or not, it's more economical to assign these tasks to someone who specializes in setting requirements.
 The cost of changing a wireframe or prototype by a UX designer is significantly less than refactoring your app after it's been built.
 Dedicated designers can iterate more quickly and efficiently than someone else on your team.

 Using a UX designer also saves everyone time in meetings discussing requirements, because a designer can bring wireframes and prototypes that visually demonstrate the app before any code has been written.
 A UX designer can quickly create mockups to show what the app will be like, without having to discuss it each time, write lengthy requirements, or have the same conversations over and over again.
 The designs should be well-documented and communicated to the whole team, keeping everyone in the loop and reducing meeting times.